lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ## Key Insights

 - **How to differentiate additive model and multiplicative model with the plot of decompose function?**
-  - the seasonal and random component should oscillating around zero for an additive model
+  - the seasonal and random component should be oscillating around zero for an additive model
-  - the seasonal and random component should oscillating around one for a multiplicative model
+  - the seasonal and random component should be oscillating around one for a multiplicative model

 ![additive model](additive model.png)